20kdc/OC-KittenOS/README.md

 Firstly, for an uncompressed installer (just to test installer basecode), you use `mkucinst.lua`.

-This kind of has some overlap with `package.sh` so that needs to be dealt with at some point.

-Secondly, for a compressed installer, you use `package.sh` to rebuild `code.tar` and `inst.lua`, which also prepares the final structure of the repository to upload.
+Secondly, for a compressed installer, you use `package.sh`.

+That rebuilds `code.tar` and `inst.lua`, and also prepares the final structure of the repository to upload.
-## Kernel Architecture

-KittenOS NEO is an idea of what a Lua-based 'efficient' microkernel might look like.

-Scheduling is based entirely around uptime and timers, which cause something to be executed at a given uptime.

-That said, for a microkernel it's still a bit larger than I'd have hoped.

-If anyone has any ideas, put them in an issue?
-If they're not too damaging, I'll use the saved space to add a thank-you-note to them in the kernel.

-## Installer Architecture

-The installer is split into a generic TAR extractor frontend `insthead.lua` and a replacable compression backend (written in by relevant tools - in current versions, `heroes.lua` is where it starts).

-There was more details on this but the details changed.